By Paul M. Barrett

 No matter.
 Using garden-variety reportorial techniques, I managed to make my way around SHOT Show, see all of my contacts in the industry, and find — much to my delight — that the book is being enthusiastically embraced.

-PAUL M. BARRETT is an assistant managing editor at Bloomberg Businessweek.
+Paul M. Barrell is an assistant managing editor at Bloomberg Businessweek.
 He is the author of American Islam: The Struggle for the Soul of a Religion and The Good Black: A True Story of Race in America.
 Barrett lives and works in New York City.